GregoryBevan/escape-camp-codelab/docs/#2-database-configuration.md

 volumes:
   escape-camp-data:
 ```
-- To be able to initialize the database, create the file _init.sql_
+- To initialize the database, create the file _init.sql_, it will be played on container startup
 - Copy the following content to this file
 ```postgresql
 create role admin with password 'guess-what' superuser createdb createrole inherit login;